BenjWolf/LKrandomizer/README.md

 ### Randomization

-* Starting deck: Keeps original card distribution pattern (3x 3x 1x 1x 2x 1x 1x) but randomizes cards
+* Starting deck: Randomizes 12 cards for your starting deck (see randomization style for more details)
 * Chest cards: Card received from opening chest is randomized (includes coffin and sarcophagus)
 * Hidden cards: Card hidden on the ground/under obstacles is randomized
 * 'Level Bonus' cards: The face down cards you select when completing a level are randomized